Quickstart

 Now we can deploy the example project to our local Kubernetes cluster.
 We'll deploy the project in sync mode which enables live code syncing and starts the dev console:

-The quickstart also includes unit and integration tests.
-To run your unit test, just run test unit
+This example project also includes unit and integration tests.
+To run all tests in this project, type test

 Now that you have Garden installed and seen its basic capabilities it's time to take the next steps.